16-day Namibia, Chobe and Victoria Falls Safari (Private Guided)

 On the way: Your drive today takes you through the Bwabwata National Park

 When you're there: Enjoy the afternoon at your own leisure.
-Relax at the lodge or join on a boat cruise on the Kwando River (optional extra)Recommended Accommodation in Caprivi
+Relax at the lodge or join on a boat cruise on the Kwando River (optional extra)Standard Accommodation

 Today you head north to Katima Mulilo and you will say goodbye to your guide.
 You will be transferred to Ngoma Bridge where you enter Botswana and the Chobe National Park.